Certain homeowners may qualify for one of three programs offering property tax relief in the state.

 Charlotte residents who qualify for the Homestead Exclusion may also apply for a reduction in the Auto Fee for their vehicles: Charlotte Auto Fee Reduction Application.

-Mecklenburg County provides a Just 1 Call service for senior adults, in partnership with the United Way of the Central Carolinas.
-Citizens can go to the Website or call one number to find out what services are available to them, both through the County and through other service providers like United Way.
-Call 704-432-1111, or click on the logo below.
+Mecklenburg County provides a service for senior adults in partnership with the United Way of the Central Carolinas.
+Citizens can go to the Just 1 Call website or call 704-432-1111 to find out what services are available to them, both through the County and through other service providers like United Way.